borkdude/speculative/README.md

 Agreement](https://clojure.org/community/contributing) for Clojure so that any code in speculative can be used in either Clojure or Clojurescript.

-Please have look at the [style guide](doc/style.md) before submitting a PR.
+Please have look at the [contributor guidelines](CONTRIBUTING.md) before submitting a PR.

 ## License